Abhishek-singh-007/ChatZen-AI/README.md

 ## 📌 About the Project

-**ChitChatz** is a feature-rich, real-time, end-to-end encrypted chat application built for modern web communication.
+**ChatZen AI** is a feature-rich, real-time, end-to-end encrypted chat application built for modern web communication.

 - 💬 **Real-time Chat:** Send and receive messages instantly using WebSockets.
 - 🖼️ **Media Sharing:** Send and receive images in chat.